IbrahimAbi reacted to Ken Grubb for a article, How to Become a Turkish Citizen

 An abundant harvest of quince means the coming winter will be long and cold.
 An abundance of cones on pine trees mean the winter will be long and cold.
 One should not count the stars.
 Personal Behavior

 One should always get out of bed on the right side, so the day will start well.
 One should not put on trousers while standing, since it is a sign of poverty.
 Hair in a comb should not be thrown in the street, since it may entangle the feet of a chicken, and cause one to have a headache.
 A red dress should never be worn when lightning is flashing.
 Knocking three times on wood wards off bad luck.
 After a marriage ceremony, when the groom enters a room for the first time, a glass should be broken.
 If one raises their right foot while taking an oath, the oath will be considered invalid.
 Whatever one says forty times will happen.
 If one refers to another as a pig, they will lose their appetite for forty days.
 Walking under a ladder brings bad luck.
 If one finds a four-leaf clover, they will have good luck.
 One should not cut their fingernails and toenails at the same time, or something good, as well as something bad, will happen to them.
-One should not cut one's nails at night, because it will shorten your life.
+One should not cut one's nails at night, because it will shorten their life.
 Fingernails and toenails should not be dropped on the ground, or stepped on.
 One should not pass a sharp instrument or scissors directly to someone.
 Instead, they should set it down for the other person to pick up, or they will fight.
 If a young girl wears a married man's ring, she will have bad luck in her marriage.
 May 13th is an unlucky day, so it is better to stay home and do nothing.
 One should not chew gum at night, since it is the same as eating a the flesh of a dead body.
 Cracking one's knuckles is the same as counting prayer beads to Satan.
 If one plays with their foot at night, their mother or father will die.
 One should not look at their fingernails while a deceased person's body is being carried to the cemetery.
 One should not point at a graveyard.
 If one does, they should bite the finger and put it under their foot.
 One should not whistle at night, since this will attract the devil.
 One should not pass in front of a wedding car.
 If a prisoner wears the ring of a dead person, they will be released from prison soon.
 A man who passes between two women will not be able to make his wife obey him.
 If a woman with a headache enters a mosque and sweeps it with her scarf, her headache will go away.
 If one lights a cigarette with a candle, a sailor will die at sea.
 Sleeping and Dreams

 If one sleeps while stretched out on a bed, they will earn a lot of money.
 If one sleeps with their arms and legs held closely together, they will not earn much money.
 Seeing a minaret in a dream brings good luck.
 Seeing eggs in a dream brings harsh words and gossip.
 If a woman sees a penis in a dream, one of her relatives will die.
 One who sees human excrement in a dream will receive money.
 One who sees a girl child in a dream will receive bad news.
 One who sees a boy child in a dream will receive good news.
 One who holds gold in their hand in a dream will earn money.
 One who sees a white horse in a dream will accomplish their desire.